shermansiu/graphcast/README.md

 # GraphCast: Learning skillful medium-range global weather forecasting

+Note: Inference can take up to 18 GB of RAM and 19 GB of VRAM.

+---
 This package contains example code to run and train [GraphCast](https://arxiv.org/abs/2212.12794).
 It also provides three pretrained models: